-A student who does not earn at least one passing grade during a semester for which federal funds were disbursed will have a Return of Title IV Funds calculation performed to determine how much of the federal funds were earned.
+A student who earns no passing grades in all courses for a semester will be considered an unofficial withdrawal, unless the institution can document that the student completed the term.
+Unofficial withdrawals will not receive credit on any semester charges including tuition, fees and if applicable, room and board.
+A student who does not earn at least one passing grade during a semester and did not complete the term for which federal funds were disbursed may have a Return of Title IV Funds calculation performed to determine how much of the federal funds were earned.
 Unearned federal funds must be returned to the source, in most cases with a charge to the student's university account.